What’s New in the Kitchen, Part 1

 • Speaking of drawers, those pots and pan lids can also be a struggle for storage.
 We install a drawer with about an 8-inch height under the cooktop just for lids.
 More drawers under that one hold the actual pots and pans, but keeping the lids separate makes a much faster way for you to find what you need.

-• Double-sided pull-out cabinets are probably our most asked-for specialty cabinet.
+• Double-sided pull-out kitchen cabinets are probably our most asked-for specialty cabinet.
 And why not?
 They are super convenient and save space as well.
 These cabinets come in all lengths from a full-size pantry to a smaller base cabinet size.
 We also have very narrow styles of this cabinet that are perfect for a spice rack.

 • Does your bread need a home?
 Yes, there are bread drawers.
 It might sound extravagant but it’s actually a great way to keep moisture away from your bread, and it comes with a cutting board that slides across the top of the drawer for quick and clean sandwich-making.